 4. What is a 4 core Armoured cable used for?

 Generally speaking, amour provides a mechanical shield that enables any armoured cable to tolerate high-stress situations.
 Thus, it is accurate to say that a 4 core armoured cable is ideal for high-stress wiring applications.
 More specifically, this type of cable is perfect for low voltage wiring applications and low current signal applications.
 What are some of the advantages of using an armoured 4 core cable?

 Well, the main advantage of this type of cable is its conductivity.
-A 4 core wire delivers twice the amount of current that a two-core electrical wire carries.
+A 4 core wire delivers twice the amount of current that a 2 core cable carries.
 Understandably, a 4-conductor cable is thicker and more expensive compared to a single core or two-core wire.
 You might be tempted to go for the cheaper option, but I must advise you to consider the cable’s quality rather than its price.
 You will be surprised at the efficacy of a 4 core cable.
 Still, you need to consider the cable specifications before making your final decision.